raspberrypilearning/target-practice/en/step_3.md

   wood = color(145, 96, 51)
   outer = color(0, 120, 180) # Blue
   inner = color(210, 60, 60) # Red
-  bullseye = color(220, 200, 0) # Yellow
+  middle = color(220, 200, 0) # Yellow

 --- /code ---

 --- /task ---

+The target is made of different-sized circles with the same centre coordinates (200, 200).

 --- task ---

-The target is made of different-sized circles with the same centre coordinates (200, 200) — the middle of the screen.

-Add two more circles to represent an inner circle and the bullseye.
-Change the `fill()` before drawing each circle.
+Add coloured circles for the inner and middle parts of the target.

 --- code ---
 ---